Sleep Quality Tips NZ: The Immune-Sleep Connection – How a Good Night’s Rest Keeps You Healthy

 1. Stick to a Sleep Routine

-Go to bed and wake up at the same time—even on weekends.
+Go to bed and wake up at the same time—even on weekends to maintain a regular sleep pattern for better sleep quality.
 Consistency trains your circadian rhythm and supports immune balance.

 2. Wind Down Naturally